statawat4/wncc_Assignment/README.md

 # wncc_Assignment
+Shriyank Tatawat
+CSE deparment
 WnCC assignment for convener recruitment.
 Honor code :  "   On my honor, as a IIT Bombay student , I have neither given nor received any unauthorized assistance on this work."